adbar/courlan/README.rst

     “Given that the bandwidth for conducting crawls is neither infinite nor free, it is becoming essential to crawl the Web in not only a scalable, but efficient way, if some reasonable measure of quality or freshness is to be maintained.”
 (Edwards et al. 2001)

-This library provides an additional “brain” for web crawling, scraping and management of Internet archives:
+This library provides an additional “brain” for web crawling, scraping and management of web archives:

 - Avoid loosing bandwidth capacity and processing time for webpages which are probably not worth the effort.
 - Stay away from pages with little text content or explicitly target synoptic pages to gather links.

-Using content and language-focused filters, Courlan helps navigating the Web and enhancing text quality.
+Using content and language-focused filters, Courlan helps navigating the Web so as to improve the resulting document collections.
 Additional functions include straightforward domain name extraction and URL sampling.

 Features